kiringodhwani/RustCheatSheet/README.md

 <img width="628" alt="Image" src="https://github.com/user-attachments/assets/a6c418f8-4edc-41cb-8089-9214eb8f5730" />

 - ^^^In order to do this addition, we **have to extract our integer out of the Some variant**.
-In general, **to extract values out of the sum variant, we would write code that handles all possible variants**: If the variant is None, then run this set of code.
+In general, **to extract values out of the sum variant, we would write a `match` expression that handles all possible variants**: If the variant is None, then run this set of code.
 If the variant is Some, then we can safely use the value and run this set of code.
 Option enum also has very useful methods…
 	- **unwrap_or**: In this case, if y (the optional integer) has a value (Some variant), then we’d like to use the value.
 But if it doesn’t have a value (None variant), we’d like to use a default value.
 To do this, we can call the unwrap_or method on our y variable.
 ```Rust
 let x = 5;	     // integer